pingcap/docs/tidb-cloud/backup-and-restore.md

 ## Backup

-You can back up data for both [Serverless Tier](#serverless-tier) and [Dedicated Tier](#dedicated-tier).
+You can back up data for both [TiDB Serverless](#tidb-serverless) and [TiDB Dedicated](#tidb-dedicated).

-### Serverless Tier
+### TiDB Serverless

-Automatic backups are scheduled for your Serverless Tier clusters according to the backup setting, which can reduce your loss in extreme disaster situations.
+Automatic backups are scheduled for your TiDB Serverless clusters according to the backup setting, which can reduce your loss in extreme disaster situations.

 #### Automatic backup

-By the automatic backup, you can back up the Serverless Tier cluster data every day at the backup time you have set.
+By the automatic backup, you can back up the TiDB Serverless cluster data every day at the backup time you have set.
 To set the backup time, perform the following steps:

-1. Navigate to the **Backup** page of a Serverless Tier cluster.
+1. Navigate to the **Backup** page of a TiDB Serverless cluster.

 2. Click **Backup Settings**.
 This will open the **Backup Settings** window, where you can configure the automatic backup settings according to your requirements.